parallaxinc/projectview/README.md

 ### Setting up search paths

-To use projectviewer, you need to provide a filename and additional search paths for locating local dependencies.
+To use projectview, you need to provide a filename and additional search paths for locating local dependencies.

 ```cpp